SaeedAllGray/Titan_Rower/README.md

     * Because basicDiscovery.py trys to authenticate with cloud IoT Greengrass service at the beginning, but it failed due to the absense of the certificates.

 * What is the root-ca certificate that you have in the devices folder?
+  * a public key certificate that identifies a publicly-known root certificate authority (CA)
+  * basis of an X.509 certificate
+    * each X.509 cert. is hashed by a CA, and can be verified with the root-CA cert.

 * What types of elements can be chosen from the AWS IoT console when you create a new subscription in a greengrass group.
+  * for each subscription we can choose a source, a target and Greengrass topic(s).
+    * source / target: a lambda function, a service, a client device or a connector.
+    * Greengrass topics: formatted with a 'topic filter'

 * What are the Greengrass topics?
+  * They are MQTT topics
+    * a string that serves as an identifier for MQTT messages
+    * device can publish & subscribe messages with a particular topic that it desires

 * Can a device act as publisher and subscriber in different GG topics?
 If yes, how?
+  * Yes
+  1. add new subscriptions in AWS console
+     * set the device as a source
+  2.

 * Can multiple devices be subscribed to the same publisher?
 If yes, how?